Updated December 2019

 If you’re in the market for office space, you should learn about all of your options.
 Are you looking for Class A space?
 An executive suite setup?
 Subleased space?
 What are the advantages and amenities of each?

-Because of the growing importance of cost effectiveness, collaboration, and flexibility, businesses are becoming more and more likely to seek after office space in executive suites.
+Because of the growing importance of cost-effectiveness, collaboration, and flexibility, executive suites have seen an explosion in demand.
 The executive office suite industry is a nearly $11 billion per year industry, and more than 13,000 executive suite centers and coworking spaces exist worldwide.
-The annual revenue for the industry is expected to increase by nearly $2 billion by 2020.
+Industry growth shows no signs of slowdown.

 What is an Executive Suite?

 An executive suite—also called a serviced office or a business center—provides a tenant with private office space outfitted with basic furniture as well as shared amenities such as lobbies, break rooms, and conference rooms.
 A single office building might house 40 different businesses which use both individual and shared spaces.
 Landlords leasing executive suites will allow businesses to rent less space than landlords leasing conventional office space.
 Also, executive suite leases can be shorter than conventional office leases.